 A: Yes, you can left justify, right justify, and center an image placed with the text of a post or page.
 You’ll learn how to do this in Module 4 of the course.

 A: WordPress allows unlimited logins.
 You can customize how much authority each person has to author, edit, contribute, and modify your WordPress website.
-You could, for example, give an assistant the ability to post content and edit content in your name and it will display as if you posted it yourself.
+You could, for example, give an assistant the ability to post content and edit content in your name (using her own login) and it will display as if you posted it yourself.
 On the other hand you could give an assistant only limited capabilities such as reviewing and approving approving blog comments.

 Q: Do you get kicked off for having multiple usernames such as on Facebook?